elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-significance-of-distinguishing-between-proximate-and-ultimate-causes-in-behavioral-studies.md

 url: /learn/psychology/questions/what-is-the-significance-of-distinguishing-between-proximate-and-ultimate-causes-in-behavioral-studies
 score: -1.0
 related_article1:
-    id: 165299
+    id: 165298
-    title: Identify and describe the sources of genetic variation.
+    title: >-
+        What is the difference between phenotype and genotype, and how do they relate to natural selection?
     subject: Psychology
-    url: /learn/psychology/questions/identify-and-describe-the-sources-of-genetic-variation
+    url: /learn/psychology/questions/what-is-the-difference-between-phenotype-and-genotype-and-how-do-they-relate-to-natural-selection
 related_article2:
+    id: 165289
+    title: >-
+        What are Tinbergen's four questions and how do they help in studying animal behavior?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-studying-animal-behavior
+related_article3:
     id: 165307
+    title: >-
-    title: How does behavioral selection influence animal populations?
+        How does behavioral selection influence animal populations?
     subject: Psychology
     url: /learn/psychology/questions/how-does-behavioral-selection-influence-animal-populations
-related_article3:
-    id: 165309
-    title: What is the role of phylogenetic analysis in understanding evolutionary history?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-phylogenetic-analysis-in-understanding-evolutionary-history
 related_article4:
-    id: 165293
+    id: 165307
-    title: What role does individual learning play in the development of animal behavior?
+    title: >-
+        How does behavioral selection influence animal populations?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-individual-learning-play-in-the-development-of-animal-behavior
+    url: /learn/psychology/questions/how-does-behavioral-selection-influence-animal-populations
 related_article5:
-    id: 165297
+    id: 165304
+    title: >-
-    title: Define fitness in the context of natural selection and explain its importance.
+        Describe the process of directional selection and provide an example.
     subject: Psychology
-    url: /learn/psychology/questions/define-fitness-in-the-context-of-natural-selection-and-explain-its-importance
+    url: /learn/psychology/questions/describe-the-process-of-directional-selection-and-provide-an-example
 ---

 &nbsp;